Skip to content

 • Rob Parsonage resigned from Reform UK within days and joined the Cornish Independent Nonaligned Group.

-• Christine Parsonage and Anna Thomason-Kenyon also resigned from Reform.
+• Christine Parsonage, Anna Thomason-Kenyon and Karen Knight also resigned from Reform.

-• Rob Parsonage defected to the Conservative Party in February 2026, citing Reform's 'lack of seriousness.'
+• Rob Parsonage defected to the Conservative Party in February 2026 — three parties in nine months.

 Reported by: Cornwall Live, Falmouth Packet, Yahoo News, Wales Online

-Nathan Michell — the man appointed to replace Roger Tarrant as branch chairman — is the subject of a separate investigation.
+Nathan Michell — the man appointed by Paul Mills to replace Roger Tarrant as branch chairman — is the subject of a separate investigation.

 Reform UK's Cornwall operations are run by two county organisers reporting to Paul Mills, the South West Regional Director based in Devon.
 None of the three key operatives are Cornwall Council councillors — they control the party machinery from outside the council chamber.